aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/createnotehyperlinks/_index.md

 ---
 title: PdfSaveOptions.CreateNoteHyperlinks
 second_title: Aspose.Words for .NET API Reference
 description: PdfSaveOptions property.
 Specifies whether to convert footnote/endnote references in main text story into active hyperlinks.
 When clicked the hyperlink will lead to the corresponding footnote/endnote.
-Default is false in C#
+Default is false in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.saving/pdfsaveoptions/createnotehyperlinks/